Coordinates: 43° 41′ 48″ N, 7° 16′ 37″ E

 Starting in the second half of the 18th century, many wealthy English people took to spending the winter in Nice, enjoying the panorama along the coast.
 When a particularly harsh winter up north brought an influx of beggars to Nice, some of the rich Englishmen proposed a useful project for them: the construction of a walkway (chemin de promenade) along the sea.
 The Promenade was first called the Camin dei Anglès (the English Way) by the Niçois in their native dialect Nissart.
 After the annexation of Nice by France in 1860 it was rechristened La Promenade des Anglais.

-The Hotel Negresco on the Promenade des Anglais was named after Henri Negresco (1868-1920) who had the palatial hotel constructed in 1912.
 Another place worth mentioning is the small street parallel to the Promenade des Anglais, leading from Nice’s downtown, beginning at Place Masséna, and running parallel to the promenade.

 - Promenade of the English (Promenade des Anglais)